CraigAT1181/curator_be/README.md

 4. Activate the virtual environment with the command `source curator_venv/bin/activate`.

-5. Once in the venv, in the terminal, type the command `python3 -r install requirements.txt`.
+5. Once in the venv (recognisable by the venv name in the command line), in the terminal, type the command `python3 -r install requirements.txt`.

 6. Generate a secret key in preparation for the next step by typing `python3 generate_token.py` in the terminal.
 Copy the key.